-Join Kelly McCathran for an in-depth discussion in this video Overview of the interface, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Overview of the interface, part of Learning Flash Animation.

 In this video, we're going to take a look at the Flash interface. …Let's start with the menu bar.
 Pretty much every computer program on the …planet has a menu bar.
 But you'll notice since I'm on the Mac …there is an Apple menu and this Application menu that you won't have on …the Windows side.
 What the Application menu contains, …that's different between MAC and PC is the preferences. …On the PC, you'll start with a File menu and your preferences will be located …under Edit.
 The next important part of the flash …interface is the Application bar.
 You could see that I've got a little FL …icon, indicating that I'm in a Flash.
 As I slide over to the right, you'll see …the Workspace Switcher.
 Depending on your screen resolution on …the Windows platform, this may be up to the right of your Help menu.…

 But every Creative Suite 5 application has this Workspace Switcher, and you'll …see the default workspace is called essentials. …Since, I'm a heavy Photoshop Illustrator and end design user, I like the classic …

 - Distributing your work effectively

 - Organizing your assets

 Flash Professional CS5: Character Animationwith Dermot O' Connor9h 19m Intermediate

 1. Building Your Flash Vocabulary